 The post-chorus once again underscores the need for a versatile partner.
 The artist highlights his independence and recounts a violent incident, followed by disposing of his phone to avoid detection.
 This repetition solidifies the themes of self-reliance and caution in his life.

-Famous Phrases with Meaning
+Famous Phrases with Explanation

 1. “You said you wouldn’t let me down, why did you jam on me?”